 However, ever since then, I have been following the news and updates about her, including her interviews and TED Talks.
-So when I finally got to reading (in my case listening to) her book – Lean In, I kinda had an idea of what I was getting into, and I must say that the book did live up to the expectations I had of it.
+So when I finally got to reading (in my case listening to) her book – Lean In, I kinda had an idea of what I was getting into, and I must say that the book did live up to (my pretty huge) expectations.

 Lean In – What’s it about?

 Lean In, as Sheryl Sandberg describes it, is ‘sort of a feminist manifesto’, and now that I’ve read the book, I must say that this is an important disclaimer, that many people either ignore or overlook.

 I say this because this book has been heavily criticized for alienating a lot of women, while pretending to represent them.
 However, I don’t agree with this POV.
 I personally don’t think that the author had any illusions of representing everyone.

 In-fact right from the very beginning it was pretty clear that this book is mostly focused on women who are/want to be a part of the workforce.

 Now that doesn’t meant that other women (or men for that matter) won’t be able to get anything out of it.
 All it means is that the author never pretended to speak on behalf of everyone, because no one can.

 Also, while it does focus on the women who want to build a career for themselves, it’s not a guide on how to climb the career ladder.
 In-fact, the author insists that these days there is no ladder to climb, and that you must look at your career as a jungle gym instead – bouncing from one great opportunity to the other.